mturk/svcbatch/README.md

   ```no-highlight
       sc create ... -r 4
   ```
-  Intead rotating Svcbatch.log from `1...9` it will rotate exiting log files from `1...4.`.
-In case that number is 0, log rotation will be disabled.
+  Instead rotating Svcbatch.log from `1...9` it will rotate exiting log files from `1...4.`.
+In case that number is `0`, log rotation will be disabled.

   The **rule** parameter uses the following format: